-Staffordshire Clubs for Young People (Staffs CYP) are a registered charity that works with young people aged 10 to 19 throughout the Staffordshire area, delivering various sports, arts, health and well being, leadership and team building, youth events, competitions and youth work projects.
-Our work focuses on the personal and social development of young people, we support anti discriminatory practice and create equal opportunities.
+Staffordshire Clubs for Young People (Staffs CYP) is a registered charity that works with young people aged 10 to 19 throughout the Staffordshire area, delivering various sports, arts, health and well being, leadership and team building, youth events, competitions and youth work projects.
+Our work focuses on the personal and social development of young people, we support anti-discriminatory practice and create equal opportunities.

-Staffs CYP were established by the Father of our current and long serving President The Lord Stafford in 1960 and were part of the National Boys Clubs, During the 1980’s the Association was re-branded as the National Association of Clubs For Young People, and the Staffordshire committee therefore established Staffordshire Clubs for Young People, or Staffs CYP.
+Staffs CYP was established in 1960 by the father of our current and long-serving President, The Lord Stafford, and was part of the National Boys Clubs.
+During the 1980s, the Association was re-branded as the National Association of Clubs For Young People, and the Staffordshire committee therefore established Staffordshire Clubs for Young People, or Staffs CYP.

-We now operate Staffs CYP with a full time Youth Development Officer, two part time workers, 6 volunteers and a small voluntary management team, despite being a relatively small charity we regularly work with over 3000 contacts a year in the Staffordshire area, where we provided youth events, youth clubs/projects, sports sessions and competitions to many young people in some of the most deprived areas of Staffordshire.
+We now operate Staffs CYP with a full-time Youth Development Officer, two part-time workers, six volunteers and a small voluntary management team.
+Despite being a relatively small charity, we work regularly with over 3000 contacts a year in the Staffordshire area, where we provided youth events, youth clubs/projects, sports sessions and competitions to many young people in some of the most deprived areas of Staffordshire.

-Currently our aim is to expand our work in order to meet the social and educational needs of young people in Staffordshire., we still provide sports competitions and events, but as our President the Lord Stafford has said – “With the demise of Staffordshire County Council Youth Services and the closure of all 38 Statutory Youth Clubs, our work at Staffs CYP has never been so important, £40,000 per annum is key to keeping our doors open and to continue the delivery of our exceptional programme to the Young People of Staffordshire who otherwise would not be able to take part.”
-So we now provide youth activities such as, detached youthwork, summer activity programmes, crime diversionary projects, health and well being projects, etc.
+Currently our aim is to expand our work in order to meet the social and educational needs of young people in Staffordshire.
+We still provide sports competitions and events, but as our President the Lord Stafford has said, “with the demise of Staffordshire County Council Youth Services and the closure of all 38 Statutory Youth Clubs, our work at Staffs CYP has never been so important. £40,000 per annum is key to keeping our doors open, to continue the delivery of our exceptional programme to the Young People of Staffordshire who otherwise would not be able to take part.”
+So we now provide youth activities such as detached youth work, summer activity programmes, crime diversionary projects, health and well being projects, etc.